|

 b.
 Fleeces Shall:

 (7)Be displayed in clear plastic bags.
-The bags may also be
+The bags may also be displayed in appropriate size white

 boxes.